sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

         2. Excluding Thunderbolt, HSTI must report no non-allowed DMA busses.
         3. If Thunderbolt is present, HSTI must report that Thunderbolt is configured securely (security level must be SL1 – “User Authorization” or higher).

 When the requirements as listed above are met, System Information indicates the system supports BitLocker automatic device encryption.
-This functionality is available in Windows 10, version 1703 at after.
+This functionality is available in Windows 10, version 1703 or after.
 Here's how to check System Information.

 1. Click **Start**, and type **System information**
 2. Right-click **System Information** app and click **Open as Administrator**.
 Allow the app to make changes to your device by clicking **Yes**.
 Some devices might require elevated permissions to view the encryption settings.